johnsosoka/site-johnsosoka-com/README.md

 1. Install Terraform.
 2. Set up your AWS credentials.
 3. If Necessary, Modify the variables in `variables.tf`.
-4. Run `terraform init` to initialize the backend and providers.
+4. Run `terraform init` to initialize the backend and providers and fetch modules.
 5. Run `terraform plan` to preview the infrastructure changes.
 6. Run `terraform apply` to provision the AWS resources.